Jairo1xyz/challenge-oktana/README.md

 ### `npm start`

-Wait for the system to build and run the project.\ Then in your browser open the URL:
+Wait for the system to build and run the project.
+Then in your browser open the URL:

 [http://localhost:5000](http://localhost:5000)

-And then it's time to use the app.\
+And then it's time to use the app.

 ## Use of the app

-1) Choose a risk level (Buttons numerated from 1 to 10).\
+1) Choose a risk level (Buttons numerated from 1 to 10).

-2) Optional: alternate between the Donut chart and the table clicking the repective "See..." button.\
+2) Optional: alternate between the Donut chart and the table clicking the repective "See..." button.

-3) Click Continue.\
+3) Click Continue.

-4) Fill the amounts you currently have on each investment category.\
+4) Fill the amounts you currently have on each investment category.

-5) Clic Rebalance.\
+5) Clic Rebalance.

-6) Optional: Clic on the house image to go back and repeat from step 1.\
+6) Optional: Clic in the house icon to go back and repeat from step 1.